nxrighthere/ValveSockets-CSharp/README.md

 `ConfigurationValue.TimeoutSecondsInitial` a timeout value in seconds, to use when first connecting.

-`ConfigurationValue.TimeoutSecondsConnected` a timeout value in seconds, to use after connection is established.
+`ConfigurationValue.TimeoutSecondsConnected` a timeout value in seconds, to use after a connection is established.

 #### Result
 Definitions of operation result: